-Access to the processes of the Merit Protection Boards is available to all employees in the Department of Education and Training including teachers, school-based non-teaching staff and public servants.
+Access to the processes of the Merit Protection Boards is available to all employees in the Department of Education including teachers, school-based non-teaching staff and public servants.

 In addition the Merit Protection Boards run an extensive program of training in the principles of merit and equity for executive class, principals, teachers, education support class employees, executive officers, public servants, allied health and nurses.
 These programs are offered in metropolitan and country locations.

-The Annual Reports of the Merit Protection Boards and the Disciplinary Appeals Boards are contained within the Department of Education and Training's Annual Reports and commence on the page numbers listed below.
+The Annual Reports of the Merit Protection Boards and the Disciplinary Appeals Boards are contained within the Department's Annual Reports and commence on the page numbers listed below.
 The Department's Annual Reports are available here